sokmontrey/non-subkernel-conv2d/README.md

 | 5             | 85                                   | 47.15                    |
 | **Avg (s/epoch)** | 8.5085                               | 4.81286                  |

-This might be due to the unoptimized and, in a way, unconventional operations required (tensor weighted sum, etc).
+This might be due to the unoptimized and, in a way, unconventional operations performed (tensor weighted sum, etc).

 ## Good Implementation